Articles by Ed Hurst

 Linux Migration for the Home PC User, Part 2

-By Ed Hurst | Apr 29, 2009 at 21:10:12
+By Ed Hurst | Apr 30, 2009 at 3:10 AM

 For most people, “easy” in computers means “familiar.”
 When I tell them and show them Linux is different — unfamiliar — that’s usually the end of the discussion.
 If the price of change is too high, this is not for you.
 If the price of learning something new is just another of the costs of having a computer in your home, you’ll accept the relatively small price you pay up front for something which gets a lot easier later.
 If you are still trying to find the “ANY” key, Linux is not for you, especially CentOS.
 If you have the time and inclination to learn enough to get by, you have come to the right place.
 The primary advantage of using CentOS in particular, among other types and brand of Linux, is you install it once, and it tends to work exceedingly well until the hardware breaks, as “stability and security” are the primary selling points.